-WP(s) Affected FAULT, ERROR, RISK EFFECT OF POTENTIAL RISK CRITICALITY (1-5) IMPORTANCE (1-5) PROBABILITY (1-5) IMPACT (1-3) RPN (Risk Priority Number) RSN (Risk Severity Number) PARTNER RESPONSIBLE RECOMMENDED ACTION TO AVOID OR MINIMISE RISK RECOMMENDED ACTION IF OCCURS 3 2 2 60 30 Atos, All with EC personnel and en- sure good communication within the project so that If the demands are not clearly within the bounds of the Contract and DoW and the demands put an undue burden on the Consortium, the Consortium must try to not assume these changes.
-If that is not possible then the conditions of the Contract or DoW must try to be renegotiated. and/or commitment Work doesn't re- flect the needs of stakeholders 1 3 2 6 2 All cation with stakeholders via If there has been sufficient communication with stake- holders and they have had sufficient information then the goals and mission of the LTI to be set in motion in the project will need to be reevaluated.
+WP(s) Affected FAULT, ERROR, RISK EFFECT OF POTENTIAL RISK CRITICALITY (1-5) IMPORTANCE (1-5) PROBABILITY (1-5) IMPACT (1-3) RPN (Risk Priority Number) RSN (Risk Severity Number) PARTNER RESPONSIBLE RECOMMENDED ACTION TO AVOID OR MINIMISE RISK RECOMMENDED ACTION IF OCCURS AII Changed demands from EC to project Some work in- validated, work repeated, re- sources wasted 5 3 2 2 60 30 Atos, All Keep in regular contact with EC personnel and en- sure good communication within the project so that these changes do not ap- pear suddenly If the demands are not clearly within the bounds of the Contract and DoW and the demands put an undue burden on the Consortium, the Consortium must try to not assume these changes.
+If that is not possible then the conditions of the Contract or DoW must try to be renegotiated.
+Lack of interest and/or commitment of stakeholders Work doesn't re- flect the needs of stakeholders 1 1 3 2 6 2 All Ensure two-way communi- cation with stakeholders via email, website and at events.
+If there has been sufficient communication with stake- holders and they have had sufficient information then the goals and mission of the LTI to be set in motion in the project will need to be reevaluated.
 If there hasn't been sufficient communication then this risk is actually a case of "Lack of Communication with Stakeholders".

-WP(s) Affected FAULT, ERROR, RISK EFFECT OF POTENTIAL RISK CRITICALITY (1-5) IMPORTANCE (1-5) PROBABILITY (1-5) IMPACT (1-3) RPN (Risk Priority Number) RSN (Risk Severity Number) PARTNER RESPONSIBLE RECOMMENDED ACTION TO AVOID OR MINIMISE RISK RECOMMENDED ACTION IF OCCURS Delays, lack of focus in work 2 3 2 3 27 27 Atos, All conference calls, etc. to If the disagreements are due to inadequate communi- cation then the communication must be increased.
+WP(s) Affected FAULT, ERROR, RISK EFFECT OF POTENTIAL RISK CRITICALITY (1-5) IMPORTANCE (1-5) PROBABILITY (1-5) IMPACT (1-3) RPN (Risk Priority Number) RSN (Risk Severity Number) PARTNER RESPONSIBLE RECOMMENDED ACTION TO AVOID OR MINIMISE RISK RECOMMENDED ACTION IF OCCURS AII Disagreement among partners about project objec- tives Delays, lack of focus in work 2 3 2 3 27 27 Atos, All Regular meetings, weekly conference calls, etc. to ensure adequate commu- nication.
+If the disagreements are due to inadequate communi- cation then the communication must be increased.
 In an extreme case a project meeting could be arranged.
 If the disagreement is despite good communication, then any irreconcilable disagreement must be resolved by a vote among the Consortium.
 If the disagreement fundamentally concerns one specific WP, in the case of a tie in the vote, the WP leader will decide.
 If the disagreement concerns more than one WP (or the whole project), in the case of a tie, the Coordinator will decide taking into account the feedback from the Technical and Quality Managers.
-Insufficient re- sources committed to project by part- ners 3 1 4 36 36 Atos, All sons assigned to the pro- ject are of an adequate pro- Partners committing inadequate resources will be re- minded by the WP leader or Project Coordinator of the possible consequences (including reduced financing or holding the next pre-financing payment (if it is possi- ble)).
+All Insufficient re- sources committed to project by part- ners Work delayed, poor quality of work 3 3 1 4 36 36 Atos, All Try to ensure that the per- sons assigned to the pro- ject are of an adequate pro- file and will be able to commit themselves suffi- ciently to the project.
+Partners committing inadequate resources will be re- minded by the WP leader or Project Coordinator of the possible consequences (including reduced financing or holding the next pre-financing payment (if it is possi- ble)).